joshuapremkumar/Stock-Exchanges-Member-Compliance-/SECURITY.md

 ## What we promise

-- We will respond to your report within 3 business days with our evaluation of the report and an expected resolution date,
 - If you have followed the instructions above, we will not take any legal action against you in regard to the report,
 - We will handle your report with strict confidentiality, and not pass on your